Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 - Army's games this year have gone over the total in three out of three opportunities.

-- Army is 1-2 against the spread and 3-0 overall in games when it records more than 29 points.
+- When Army scores more than 29 points, it is 1-2 against the spread and 3-0 overall.

-- The Black Knights have turned the ball over one time this season, two fewer than the RedHawks have forced (3).
+- This year, the Black Knights have one turnover, two fewer than the RedHawks have takeaways (3).

 - Find the latest spread and moneyline odds for Army at SISportsbook.